BahaaNimer/todo-project/README.md

 ## Questions & Answers of the task 4

-What observations or questions do you have about what you’ve learned so far?
+2.1 What observations or questions do you have about what you’ve learned so far?

 Nothing so far.

-How long did it take you to complete this assignment?
+2.2 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?

 about 1 hours.

-about 3 hours because the styling take so much time.
+about 3 hours because the styling take so much time .